How to say “to know” in Italian?

 Both Italian verbs sapere and conoscere can be translated in English with the verb “to know”, but their meaning about “knowing” has different implications.

-Sapere (which is a second conjugation irregular verb), means “to know” in the sense of
+Sapere (which is an irregular verb), means “to know” in the sense of:

 - knowing about a fact or a situation

 - being able to do something (sapere + infinitive)

-Differently from the English verb “to know”, the Italian verb sapere is used with a direct object.
-While in English we can say “I know”, in Italian we have to express the object and therefore we have say “Lo so” (I know it).
+While in English we can say “I know”, in Italian we have to express what we know and therefore we might say “lo so” (“I know it”).

-Conoscere (which is a second conjugation regular verb), on the other hand, means “to know” in the sense of:
+Conoscere (which is a regular verb), on the other hand, means “to know” in the sense of: